-OBJECTIVE: To familiarize the students with some of the terms that will be used during the live animal presentation.
-Utilizing these sheets will help the students retain information by reinforcing the information use in different ways.
-It may be helpful to discuss the words listed in the glossary prior to going over the animal fact sheets.
-This way the students may be able to define the words used in the fact sheets.
-Younger students can color the fact sheets and take them home to share them with their parents.
+Primary: Familiarizes students with some of the terms that will be used during the live animal presentation.
+Utilizing these sheets will help students retain information by reinforcing it in different ways.
+Discuss the words listed in the glossary prior to going over the animal fact sheets.
+This way the students will be able aquatinted with the words used in the fact sheets.

-OBJECTIVE: Introduces students to different animal adaptations.
-Hand out the work sheets.
+OBJECTIVE: Helps students to recognize different animal adaptations.
 Using the information provided, suggest to the students different parts of the body that are specially adapted for the animal's survival.
-Ask the students how that animal might use that adaptation.
+Ask the students how that animal might use the adaptations.

 Wild Animals Don't Make Good Pets

 OBJECTIVE: Reinforces that wild animals don't make good pets and why domestic animals do.